monetamio/docs/en/framework/extending/README.md

 Themes and plugins are also able to utilize [hooks](hooks/) for injecting new events into core without having to edit core files.

+Pre-packaged easily accessible HTML [snippets](snippets/) are also available.

 --------------------------------------------------------------------------------

 1. Related Articles